-The committee shall have six members, each serving a term of three years, plus the incumbent Commodore.
+The committee shall consist of at least two (2) members, each serving a term of three (3) years, plus the incumbent Commodore.
 The Commodore will make the appointments.

 SECTION 13.
 INSURANCE COMMITTEE.
 The Insurance Committee shall conduct periodic reviews of the status of the Club’s insurance and make appropriate reports and recommendations to the Board of Directors.

 SECTION 1.
 REGULAR MEETING OF THE MEMBERS.
 The regular annual meeting of the members of the Club shall be held on the third Wednesday of February in each year.
 Notice of such meeting or any adjournment thereof shall be mailed by the Secretary to the last known address of the members entitled to vote at least thirty (30) days prior to the meeting.